ccorsi/ccorsi.github.io/proglangs/javascript-promises.md

 ```

 The above code <code>callme()</code> will return a Promise instance that will be used to determine if the
 call was fulfilled or not.
-Let us now look at how one can go ahead and replace the above with the async
+Let us now look at how one can go ahead and replace the above with the
-and await syntax.
+<code>async</code> and <code>await</code> syntax.

 ```javascript
 async function callme() {